chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary/sharp-immersed-boundary.rst

 * The ``physical properties`` subsection contains all the parameters associated with the particle physical properties.
     * The ``density`` parameter is used to define the density of the particle.

     * The ``volume`` parameter is used to define the volume of the particle.
 If the value is left to 0, then the volume is automatically calculated based on the shape.
-Suppose the shape does not have a direct definition of the volume of the shape ( for example, in the case of a superquadric shape).
-In that case, the volume is, by default, defined by the volume of a sphere with a radius equivalent to the effective radius of the shape.
+If the shape does not have a direct definition of its volume (for example, in the case of a superquadric shape), the volume is defined by the volume of a sphere with a radius equivalent to the effective radius of the shape.

     * The ``inertia`` parameter is used to define one of the diagonal elements of the rotational inertia matrix.
 Since we are defining spherical particles, we assume a uniform distribution of mass, and as such, all the diagonal elements of the rotational inertia matrix are the same.